s2t2/birthday-wishes-py/README.md

 heroku run "python app/notifier.py" -a birthday-wishes-py
 ```

-Finally, configure the server's "Heroku Scheduler" resource to run the notification script at specified intervals, for example once per day.
+Finally, provision and configure the server's "Heroku Scheduler" resource to run the notification script at specified intervals, for example once per day.

+## Deploying to Google Cloud

 ## [Licence](/LICENSE.md)